Connect with others who understand.

 1. Lower the Water Temperature

-Many members of MyLupusTeam struggle with temperature regulation, reporting hot flashes, excessive sweating, flare-ups in hot weather, and photosensitivity with sun exposure.
-Too-warm showers can also be a problem.
-“A hot shower brings on the butterfly rash for me,” said one member.
+Many members of MyLupusTeam struggle with temperature regulation, reporting hot flashes, excessive sweating, flare-ups in hot weather, and photosensitivity.
+Too-warm showers can also trigger problems.

-“Any temperature over 72 degrees Fahrenheit irritates me into a flare, giving me a higher fever and red rash all over my face,” shared another member.
+Another added, “Any temperature over 72 degrees Fahrenheit irritates me into a flare, giving me a higher fever and red rash all over my face.”

-Turning the water temperature to the cooler side can help keep you from feeling overheated and drying out your skin.
-Washing with hot water damages the skin’s barrier function — the ability to protect the body from environmental threats — for everyone, whether or not you have lupus.
-Aim for a lukewarm temperature, and avoid lengthy periods under hotter water.
+Making the water temperature milder can help you avoid feeling overheated and prevent your skin from drying out.
+Hot water can the skin’s barrier function — the ability to protect the body from environmental threats — for anyone, whether or not they have lupus.
+Aim for a lukewarm shower, and avoid standing under hot water for long periods.

 2. Shorten Shower Time